Annie Wang (entrepreneur): Her Campus

-Wang, along with Stephanie Kaplan Lewis and Windsor Hanger Western, is co-founder of Her Campus, an online magazine for college women.
+Wang, along with Stephanie Kaplan Lewis and Windsor Hanger Western, is the co-founder of Her Campus, an online magazine for college women.
 The three women proposed a business plan in March 2009 and won the Harvard Student Agencies Investment Award in the i3 Innovation Challenge.
 Her Campus was launched in September 2009.

 Awards and recognition

-Along with Kaplan Lewis and Hanger Western, Wang was named to Inc. magazine's Inc. magazine's "30 Under 30 Coolest Young Entrepreneurs" for 2010, Glamour magazine's "20 Amazing Young Women", and The Boston Globe's "25 Most Stylish Bostonians for 2010.
+Along with Kaplan Lewis and Hanger Western, Wang was named to Inc. magazine's "30 Under 30 Coolest Young Entrepreneurs" for 2010, Glamour's "20 Amazing Young Women", and The Boston Globe's "25 Most Stylish Bostonians" for 2010.
 Wang, Kaplan Lewis and Hanger Western were named to Forbes 30 Under 30 in 2017 as Her Campus Media.

 Personal life

 Wang married Kenneth Fan in 2014.
-She currently resides in Miami, Florida.